ga4gh/gks-common/schema/def/TherapeuticSubstituteGroup.rst

        *  - type
           - string
           - 1..1
-          - MUST be "CombinationTherapy".
+          - MUST be "TherapeuticSubstituteGroup".
-       *  - components
+       *  - substitutes
-          - :ref:`TherapeuticSubstituteGroup` | :ref:`TherapeuticAction` | :ref:`TherapeuticAgent`
+          - :ref:`TherapeuticAction` | :ref:`TherapeuticAgent`
           - 2..m
-          - The individual therapeutic procedure components that constitute the combination therapy.
+          - The individual therapeutic procedures that may be treated as substitutes.